 Since becoming Canterbury’s first-ever Labour MP, Duffield has shown her stripes as a pro-European.
-While the party’s hard-left leader Jeremy Corbyn, a lifelong Eurosceptic, was maintaining an ambiguous stance on Brexit, Duffield resigned from his shadow ministerial team in June 2018 to try to force Theresa May’s government to keep Britain in the single market – the softest Brexit option – in defiance of Corbyn’s insistence that MPs abstain on the issue.
+While the party’s controversial hard-left leader Jeremy Corbyn, a lifelong Eurosceptic, was maintaining an ambiguous stance on Brexit, Duffield resigned from his shadow ministerial team in June 2018 to try to force Theresa May’s government to keep Britain in the single market, defying of Corbyn’s insistence that MPs abstain on the issue.

 For some, Duffield’s anti-Brexit stance and independence from Corbyn play exceedingly well.
-“Rosie just wants to us to remain in the EU,” enthused one Canterbury resident wearing a “Remainers for Rosie” badge, who preferred to remain anonymous because she is on the committee of a local civic society organisation, alongside many ardent Conservatives.
+“Rosie just wants to us to remain in the EU,” enthused one Canterbury resident wearing a “Remainers for Rosie” badge, who preferred to remain anonymous.
 “Rosie does what she thinks, and has very reasonable policies, not like the wilder fringes of Labour,” she said.

 Also wearing an EU flag badge, this avid Duffield supporter was keen to add that, in a city located much closer to the continent than it is to most parts of the UK, “there are lots of us here who take the train across to France for lunch or dinner and come back the same day, so of course we feel European just as much as we feel British”.

 Kate Docking, a PhD student at the University of Kent, expressed a similar view of Duffield as a Europhile who won’t take orders from Jeremy Corbyn.